Ascend/samples/python/level1_single_api/9_amct/amct_mindspore/ResNet50/README.md

 # ResNet-50 calibration sample

-this is a sample to quick start with amct-mindspore tool
+This is a sample to quick start with amct-mindspore tool

 ## Usage